C-section is one of the most commonly performed major surgeries performed around the world.

 Sometimes induction is medically indicated and continuous fetal monitoring is essential.
 But for the vast majority of women who have healthy pregnancies, these interventions interfere with the normal process of birth.

-These women also very unlikely to be unaware of the increased chance of having a c-section.
+These women are also very unlikely to be unaware of the increased chance of having a c-section.

 The result is what is known as a cascade of interventions, leading to a c-section as the only option.